Inside The Mind Of Guys Who Are Shy And Inexperienced With Women

 - If a guy is nervous or insecure around you for whatever reason, just cut him some slack, don't draw attention to it, and he'll calm down eventually.

 - Even though you may be sending obvious hints, and even if he does understand them, you can't necessarily count on him to ask you out or kiss you himself.
-It may be easier for all involved if you make the first move yourself.
+It may be easier for all involved if you make the first move.

 - Don't expect a shyer guy to necessarily 'get' concepts like, "We just hung out twice, and fooled around once, that doesn't mean we're a couple now."
 He could be too naive or romantic to get it.

 - If you think a guy you like is inexperienced then do him a favor and do nothing whatsoever to draw attention to it.
-It doesn't exist, never mention it.
-Do nothing to let on that you know.
 Don't give him an opportunity to get all freaked out and insecure over what a supposed pathetic virgin he is.